Yang–Baxter equation

 where $\check{R}$ is $R$ followed by a swap of the two objects.
 In one-dimensional quantum systems, $R$ is the scattering matrix and if it satisfies the Yang–Baxter equation then the system is integrable.
 In quantum integrable models, the Yang–Baxter equation ensures that multi-particle scattering processes can be factorized into a sequence of two-body interactions, preserving exact solvability.
 The Yang–Baxter equation also shows up when discussing knot theory and the braid groups where $R$ corresponds to swapping two strands.
-Since one can swap three strands in two different ways, the Yang–Baxter equation enforces that both paths are the same.
+Since one can swap three strands in two different ways, the Yang–Baxter equation ensures that both paths are the same.

 History

 According to Michio Jimbo, the Yang–Baxter equation (YBE) manifested itself in the works of J. B. McGuire in 1964 and C. N. Yang in 1967.
 They considered a quantum mechanical many-body problem on a line having $c\sum_{i<j}\delta(x_i - x_j)$ as the potential.
 Using the Bethe ansatz techniques, they found that the scattering matrix factorized to that of the two-body problem, and determined it exactly.
 This result established the Yang–Baxter equation as the defining criterion for quantum integrability, linking factorized scattering in one dimension to exactly solvable models.
-Here YBE arises as the consistency condition for the factorization.
+Here the YBE arises as the consistency condition for the factorization.

-In statistical mechanics, the source of YBE probably goes back to Onsager's star-triangle relation, briefly mentioned in the introduction to his solution of the Ising model in 1944.
+In statistical mechanics, the source of the YBE probably goes back to Onsager's star-triangle relation, briefly mentioned in the introduction to his solution of the Ising model in 1944.
 The hunt for solvable lattice models has been actively pursued since then, culminating in Rodney Baxter's solution of the eight vertex model in 1972.

 Another line of development was the theory of factorized S-matrix in two dimensional quantum field theory.
 Alexander B. Zamolodchikov pointed out that the algebraic mechanics working here is the same as that in the Baxter's and others' works.

 The YBE has also manifested itself in a study of Young operators in the group algebra $\mathbb{C} [S_n]$ of the symmetric group in the work of A. A. Jucys in 1966.